Skip to main content

 • Most email is not urgent.
 If there is truly an urgent matter, please reach out to me during work hours or through other channels.

 • I am serious about having focus time.
 That’s when I get the most impactful work done.
-If I haven’t answered your email or IM I will do so within a reasonable time frame.
+If I haven’t answered your email or IM, I will do so within a reasonable time frame.
 I triage those requests in the afternoon or end of day, and tend to get to “Inbox Zero” weekly.

-• I have no issues with my work being seen by other partners or teams, unless absolutely necessary to keep things locked down (e.g., for security-related items).
+• I have no qualms with my work being seen by other partners or teams, unless absolutely necessary to keep things locked down (e.g., for security-related items).
 I am transparent about the documents and presentations I write.
 Want to know about something I work on?
 Ask and I will point you to the document or work item where that is outlined.

 • Occasionally you will get emails from me that announce new features or capabilities.
 Those will be infrequent.